loading basketball nba ishaan mishra

 Sofia Pro was created by Olivier Gourvat and released through Mostardesign in 2009 as a contemporary geometric sans serif inspired by early twentieth-century European modernism.
 Its structure is based on rational geometry, yet it retains subtle human proportions that give it a smooth and approachable rhythm.
 The typeface was designed to work across a wide range of weights and optical sizes, making it both expressive and reliable.
 Its letterforms are clean and architectural, built on circles and vertical precision rather than soft or rounded curves.
 This foundation allows it to convey authority and clarity without losing warmth.
 Within TikTok’s brand world, Sofia Pro acts as a bridge between technology and humanity, offering a clear and consistent typographic system that can hold emotion, humor, and motion without distortion.
 It carries a sense of modern craftsmanship, echoing the platform’s dual commitment to structure and play, and serves as the visual voice through which the brand speaks to millions every day.

 I worked closely with my direct report Henry Kaye to concept, design, and art direct a comprehensive Data Visualization toolkit that addressed the unique needs of our B2B organization.
 We recognized early on that standard templates would not be sufficient for the volume and complexity of metrics TikTok needed to communicate, so we built a system from the ground up.
+This work reframed my role from maker to architect, teaching me that the most meaningful design is not what we produce, but what we enable others to create with confidence long after we’re gone.
+Data Viz has become an integral part of our business and is indespensible as a sales tool.

 Together we developed custom guidelines for graphs, charts, and number presentations that balanced clarity with brand expression, along with an animated motion toolkit that gave life to statistics in a way that felt native to TikTok’s visual identity.
 This toolkit quickly became foundational, used across sizzles, executive decks, keynote presentations, and even experiential activations, ensuring that data was never presented as a dry afterthought but as a core storytelling device that matched the energy of the platform.